hpowell20/cs2063-master/Lab2/README.md

 In future labs we will investigate maintaining the state of an ```Activity``` even if it is destroyed by using more permanent device storage.

+**10. Deliverable**

-**10. Deliverable** Kill your application and start it fresh, holding it in the upright portrait mode.
+Kill your application and start it fresh, holding it in the upright portrait mode.
 Navigate to ```ActivityTwo``` and back twice, rotate the device to your right into landscape, left back to portrait, and again left into landscape.
 Press the home button, reopen your application from the icon deck.
 Record the values displayed under your ```ActivityOne``` system call totals.

 * onCreate() calls: __________________________
 * onStart() calls: ___________________________
 * onResume() calls: __________________________
 * onRestart() calls: _________________________

+**Lab Completion**

+* Show the following to the instructor or TA
+	* The working app along with the results of the number of method calls made when switching between orientations

+* Keep a copy of your project work and answers for future reference